AlohaBrowser/cookie-consent-management/work-item/README.md

     * `version`: (Required) A string that contains the version identifier for selectableCookies.
 When the site passes a selectableCookies object to the askForPreferences function, and the browser has a saved value, it compares the versions.
 If they differ, the browser will prompt the user for cookie consent again.
     * `welcomeMessage`: (Optional) The string containing the message that will be displayed to the user on the cookie acceptance dialog.
     * `categories`: An array of objects, each representing a cookie category:
-      * `id`: Optional string that should not be interpreted in any way.
+      * `id`: (Optional) String that should not be interpreted in any way.
 The browser must retain it and return it to the site as a property of the category.
 This allows the site to identify categories without relying on name comparison.
       * `name`: The category name (e.g., "Required", "Analytics").
       * `description`: (Optional) A description of the cookie category.
       * `required`: (Boolean, Optional) Indicates if the category is essential for the website's operation.
 Default is `false`.
       * `selectedByDefault`: (Boolean, Optional) Indicates if the category should be pre-selected on Customize screen.
 Cannot be used if `required` is `true`.
 Default is `false`.
       * `partners`: (Optional) An array of objects representing third-party companies using cookies in this category:
-        * `id`: Optional string that should not be interpreted in any way.
+        * `id`: (Optional) String that should not be interpreted in any way.
 The browser must retain it and return it to the site as a property of the partner.
 This allows the site to identify partners without relying on name comparison.
         * `name`: The company's name.
         * `domain`: The company's domain.
-        * `description`: A brief description of the company's use of cookies.
+        * `description`: (Optional) A brief description of the company's use of cookies.
         * `required`: (Boolean, Optional) Indicates if the partner is essential for the website's operation.
 Default is `false`.
         * `selectedByDefault`: (Boolean, Optional) Indicates if the partner should be pre-selected on Customize screen.
 Cannot be used if `required` is `true`.
 Default is `false`.

+**Important Note:** If a site has both partner cookies and its own cookies within the same category, it must list itself as a partner with a clearly distinguishing name (e.g., using the site’s domain as the name).
+This ensures that users clearly understand how they can customize these settings.

-* **Returns**: The `askForPreferences` function returns promise, than resolves a similar to `SelectableCookies` (or even the same) object, with an added `consent` field for each item representing the user's consent decisions for each category or company .
+* **Returns**: The `askForPreferences` function returns promise, than resolves a similar to `SelectableCookies` object, with an added `consent` field for each item representing the user's consent decisions for each category or company (That's why it is called `SelectableCookiesWithConsents`).

 <br><br>
 ***`SelectableCookies` example***